 Future work will strengthen the conclusions of this paper by extending this simple EBM to more comprehensive models, which still allow rigorous bifurcation analysis to be performed.
 In the first generalization, the two-layer model will be replaced with a column model, with the atmosphere extending continuously from the surface to the tropopause.
-The ICAO International Standard Atmosphere assumption will be replaced with a Schwarzschild radiation model of the atmosphere (Pierrehumbert, 2010), which will determine the lapse rate from the solution of a two-point boundary value problem.
+The ICAO Standard Atmosphere assumption will be replaced with a Schwarzschild radiation model of the atmosphere (Pierrehumbert, 2010), which will determine the lapse rate from the solution of a two-point boundary value problem.
 This Schwarzschild column model will be used to study, in addition to the positive feedback processes of this paper, the amplifying effects of methane from permafrost feedback in the Arctic.
+The next generalization will combine the ideas of these energy balance models with a 3-D Navier-Stokes-Boussinesq partial differential equation (PDE) model, representing the convectively driven atmosphere as a fluid in a rotating spherical shell, presented in Lewis and Langford (2008) and Langford and Lewis (2009).
+In that model, surface temperatures were prescribed as boundary conditions; however, with the assumption of an energy balance constraint, the meridional surface temperature gradient will be determined implicitly.

-The next generalization will combine the ideas of these energy balance models with a 3D Navier-Stokes-Boussinesq PDE model, representing the convectively driven atmosphere as a fluid in a rotating spherical shell, presented in Lewis and Langford (2008); Langford and Lewis (2009).
+ford and Lewis (2009).
 In that model, surface temperatures were prescribed as boundary conditions; however, with the assumption of an energy balance constraint, the meridional surface temperature gradient will be determined implicitly.
-Meridional heat transport also will be determined in this model, and may be compared with the poleward heat transports in the EBM of this paper.
+Meridional heat transport also will be determined in this model and may be compared with the poleward heat transports in the EBM of this paper.
 The code to solve this PDE model for a cusp bifurcation has been written.
-Later, guided by these results, the climate bifurcations found in these analytical models will be sought in an open source General Circulation Model.
+Later, guided by these results, the climate bifurcations found in these analytical models will be sought in an open-source general circulation model.
 This hierarchy of models is expected to add credibility to the prediction, presented here, that the Earth's climate system is capable of exhibiting dramatic topological changes (bifurcations) in the Anthropocene, leading to a climate state that resembles the pre-Pliocene climate of Earth.

-Appendix.
-Determination of parameters in the Anthropocene EBM
+Appendix A: Determination of parameters in the Anthropocene EBM

-The determination of the physical parameters appearing in the EBM (4)(5) is summarized here.
+The determination of the physical parameters appearing in the EBM (Eqs.
+4 and 5) is summarized here.
 In most cases, these parameters were determined in earlier papers of the authors dealing with paleoclimates (Dortmans et al., 2019; Kypke and Langford, 2020).
-The focal point is the scaled, two-dimensional Eq.s (4)(5) in Section 2.1, with α given by (8), η given by (9) and f_C given by (10).
+The focal point is the scaled, two-dimensional Eqs.
+(4) and (5) in Sect.
+2.1, with α given by Eq.
+(8), η given by Eq.
+(9), and f_C given by Eq.
+(10).

-First consider the incoming solar radiation Q. A fraction ξ_A is absorbed by the atmosphere and a fraction ξ_R is reflected by the clouds, as seen in Fig. 1 and Eq.s (4)(5).
-These fractions were determined in Kypke (2019) and Appendix A1 of Dortmans et al. (2019), using data for the global average energy budget described in Trenberth et al. (2009); Wild et al. (2013); Kim and Ramanathan (2012).
-The globally averaged values were $\xi_A=0.2324$ and $\xi_R=0.2235$ as listed in Table 1.
+First consider the incoming solar radiation Q. A fraction ξ_A is absorbed by the atmosphere and a fraction ξ_R is reflected by the clouds, as seen in Fig. 1 and Eqs.
+(4) and (5).
+These fractions were determined in Kypke (2019) and appendix A1 of Dortmans et al. (2019), using data for the global average energy budget described in Trenberth et al. (2009), Wild et al. (2013); and Kim and Ramanathan (2012).
+The globally averaged values were $\xi_A = 0.2324$ and $\xi_R = 0.2235$ as listed in Table 1.
 For the polar regions, the albedo of clouds is less than elsewhere.
-Using data collected in the Surface Heat Budget of the Arctic (SHEBA) program (Intrieri et al., 2002; Shupe and Intrieri, 2003), the revised polar value of $\xi_R=0.1212$ was determined in Kypke (2019).
+Using data collected in the Surface Heat Budget of the Arctic Ocean (SHEBA) program (Intrieri et al., 2002; Shupe and Intrieri, 2003), the revised polar value of $\xi_R = 0.1212$ was determined in Kypke (2019).